AkeBoss-tech/cup/README.md

 ### Tournament Management
 - **Create Tournaments:** Users can create their own Pickleball tournaments.
+- **Pre-defined Teams**: Create teams of two players that can be selected for tournaments.
 - **Tournament Brackets:** View dynamic tournament brackets for all ongoing tournaments.
 - **Score Tracking:** Tournament creators can update match scores.
-- **Match Locking:** Once a match begins, betting is locked to prevent cheating.
-- **Flexible Structures:** Creators can randomize or change tournament structures (e.g., single elimination, double elimination).

-### Betting System
+### Player Statistics
-- **Fake Currency:** Each user gets a balance of "PickleCash" to bet with.
-- **Match & Tournament Betting:** Bet on individual match winners or the overall tournament champion.
-- **Betting Spreads & Stats:** View betting odds and win probabilities for each team.
+- **Player Search**: Find players using the search bar on the homepage.
+- **Stats Pages**: Each player has a dedicated page showing their win-loss record, win percentage, and most common teammates.

 ### User Features
 - **Traditional Authentication:** Sign up and log in with an email and password.
 - **User Profiles:** View your betting history and PickleCash balance.
 - **Tournament Pages:** Each tournament has a dedicated page with all its details.
-- **Player & Match Pages:** View details for each player, team, and match.

 ### Gameplay
 - **Doubles Tournaments:** All tournaments are for doubles teams (two players per team).
-- **Pickleball Rules:** Games are played to 11 points.
+- **Pickleball Rules:** Games are played to 11 points (score tracking is now implemented).

 ## Tech Stack